AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_member.md

 Removes the specified user from the chat group.
 If the specified user is not in the chat group, an error is returned.

-Once a member is removed from a chat group, this member is also removed from all threads they join in this chat group.
+Once a member is removed from a chat group, they are also removed from all the threads they have joined in this chat group.

 ### HTTP request